caiks/WBOT02/README.md

 To make a more balanced *model* able to capture frequent features we introduce the idea of tiling.
 We will still scan a range much larger than a single frame, but rather than finding the top hotspots in the whole scan area, we will choose a top hotspot per tile, where a tile defaults to a quarter of a frame.
 Once we have identified each tile's hotspot we use mode 2 potential *likelihood* to select the topmost of these hotspots for *modelling*.
 In this way we expect the growth will be higher then for scanned actual-potential *likelihood* mode (4), but the multiplier will be similar or a little higher (although not so high as the random mode *models*) and the *model* will be more normally distributed.
 Tiling modes aim to solve the convolution problem but without excessive focus on very frequent features nor excessive negligence of moderately infrequent features.

 mention the tiles are equal to half a frame - ie the region around a hotspot is of the sam magnitude as the scale

+the resultant videos are often run in mode 4 scan for demo purposes with a small scan area of one tile for snapping manual browsing to a feature

 check that 21-24 all have same multiplier